nvohra0016/Biot1D-MATLAB/README.md

 # 1D Biot's poroelasticity equation solver using MATLAB

-Author: Naren Vohra, Malgorzata Peszynska
+Author: Malgorzata Peszynska and Naren Vohra

 The 1D poroelasticity code is used to model deformation and flow in fully saturated porous media using the quasi-static Biot's equations.
 The code is written in MATLAB.